 Today, we’re going to cover ten of the best Nvidia RTX 2080 Ti cards on the market.
 All manufactured by reputable brands like ASUS, EVGA, Zotac, and more.

-The RTX 2080 Ti is widely regarded as the best card for 4K gaming, and it’s certainly one of the most powerful options available.
+The RTX 2080 Ti is widely regarded as the best card for 4K gaming and for features like ray tracing and packed with CUDA cores, it’s certainly one of the most powerful options available.
 With AMD’s lack of a response to Nvidia’s top-line cards, the RTX 2080 Ti is looking like the biggest fish in the pond.
 At least until their competitors can roll out their new Navi cards.

 Since the RTX 2080 Ti is one of the priciest cards currently available, you’ll want to be sure that you’re getting the best one available.
 We’ll go over the things that set them apart, including their price, performance, and more.
 By the end of our guide, you’ll have found the best GPU for your 4K (or any other resolution) gaming needs.